Beliavsky/Fortran-code-on-GitHub/README.md

 [M_sort](https://github.com/urbanjost/M_sort): collection of Fortran procedures that do simple sorts, by urbanjost

+[orderpack](https://github.com/urbanjost/orderpack): clone by urbanjost of [Orderpack 2.0](http://www.fortran-2000.com/rank/) from Michel Olagnon that has been restructured so as to be useable as an fpm package.
+It provides order and unconditional, unique, and partial ranking, sorting, and permutation.

 [stringsort](https://github.com/jacobwilliams/stringsort): sorting routines for strings, by Jacob Williams

 ## Statistics